phantasie-schmiede/psb-foundation/README.md

 If you don't provide an icon identifier, this default identifier will be used: `<extension-key>-page-type-<your-page-type-name>`.
 The identifier is also used as base for further icon-variants.

-Example (page type name = "custom", extension key = "your-extension-key"):
+Example (page type name = "customType", extension key = "your_extension_key"):

-- your-extension-key-page-type-custom
+- your-extension-key-page-type-custom-type
-- your-extension-key-page-type-custom-contentFromPid
+- your-extension-key-page-type-custom-type-contentFromPid
-- your-extension-key-page-type-custom-hideinmenu
+- your-extension-key-page-type-custom-type-hideinmenu
-- your-extension-key-page-type-custom-root
+- your-extension-key-page-type-custom-type-root

 You don't have to provide all these icons.
 The icons for regular pages will be used as fallback.
 Your SVG-files should to be located in this directory: `EXT:your_extension/Resources/Public/Icons/`